-- identify the interrelationship between linguistic factors and psychological aspects. - develop the cognitive abilities and processes required for constructing coherent linguistic structures. - utilize of linguistic psychology strategies in Arabic language instruction
+identify the interrelationship between linguistic factors and psychological aspects.

+develop the cognitive abilities and processes required for constructing coherent linguistic structures.

+- utilize of linguistic psychology strategies in Arabic language

+instruction

+Course Content:

-- 1. Introduction to Language Psychology
+1. Introduction to Language Psychology

 - The concept of psycholinguistics

 - The subject of psycholinguistics and its objectives

 - The origin and stages of psycholinguistics

-- 2. Development and its principles
+2. Development and its principles

 - Cognitive development

 - Language development

-- Psychological development
+Psychological development

 - Moral development

-- 3. Linguistic and psychological theories
+3. Linguistic and psychological theories

 - Behavioral theory & mother tongue acquisition

-- Structural behavioral direction & teaching foreign languages
+Structural behavioral direction & teaching foreign languages

 - Cognitive direction in language acquisition

-- Modern theories about the nature and acquisition of language: transformative generative theory
+Modern theories about the nature and acquisition of language: transformative generative theory

-- Its fields (language acquisition, language comprehension, language creation, second language creation
+Its fields (language acquisition, language comprehension, language creation, second language creation

-- 4. Principles of Teaching
+4. Principles of Teaching

 - Basic assumptions

+basic assumptions

-- Components of teaching
+Components of teaching

-- 5. Methods of teaching languages and teaching Arabic
+5. Methods of teaching languages and teaching Arabic

 - Grammar and translation method

-- Direct method
+Direct method

-- Audio-oral method
+Audio-oral method

 - Communicative method

 - Selective method

-- 6. Language problems and disorders
+6. Language problems and disorders

 - General language problems

-- Language problems caused by brain injury
+Language problems caused by brain injury

-- 7. Information Processing Model
+7. Information Processing Model

 - Remembering and forgetting

 - Speech disorders

 - Reading disorders

+Teaching /Learning Methods:

 - Lectures

 - Practical Exercises

 - Discussion Sessions

 - Presentations

 - Activity / Practice

 Assessment Strategy: (from varieties of assessments stated by the faculty)

-Continuous Assessment Test (CAT) - 40%; End Semester

-Presentation Examination (ESE) -

-Mid Exam 60%

-Class Activity

-Assignment

-Al-Osaili, A. (1998).
-Linguistic and Psychological Theories and Language Teaching.
+Continuous Assessment Test (CAT) - 40%; End Semester Presentation Examination (ESE) - Mid Exam 60% Class Activity Assignment Required Reading: Al-Osaili, A. (1998).
+Linguistic and Psychological Theories and Language Teaching .
 Imam University Journal.
 Saudi Arabia.
 Shams al-Din, J. (n.d.).
-Psycholinguistics: Approaches, Theories, and Issues.
-University Culture Foundation: Alexandria.

-Al-Osaili, A. I. (2006).
+Psycholinguistics: Approaches, Theories , and Issues.University Culture Foundation:Alexandria.
+Recommended Reading: Al-Osaili, A. I. (2006).
 Psycholinguistics.
-Imam Muhammad ibn Saud Islamic University.
+Imam Muh nammad ibn Saud Islamic University.
 Saudi Arabia.
 Al-Khouli, A. A. (2014).
 Language Acquisition: Theories and Applications.
 Majdalawi Publishing and Distribution Center.
 Amman, Jordan.
 Al-Zoubi, A. M. (2014).
 Psychology of Individual Differences and Educational Applications.
-Al-Rushd Library.
-Riyadh.

-Al-Hawarna, M. N. (2018).
+Al-Rushd Librar Al-Hawarna, M. N. (2018).
 Psycholinguistics.
 University of Damascus.
 Damascus.

 Level 3

-Semester I
+Semester Ι

 Course Code ALM 31133

 Course Title Introduction to Rhetorical Science

 Credit 3

 Core/Compulsory/ Elective Core

 Notional Hours Breakdown Theory Tutorial Self-Learning

 30 15 105

+course / II

+This cours e aims to;

-- define the concept of rhetoric and its elements - evaluate the role of rhetoric in understanding the miraculous nature of the Holy Qur'an - develop students' rhetorical taste - stop students on rhetorical methods.
+- define the concept of rhetoric and its elements

+- evaluate the role of rhetoric in understanding the miraculous nature

+of the Holy Qur'an

+- develop students' rhetorical taste

+- stop students on rhetorical methods.

+Intended I earning Outcomes:

+At the end of this course, the student will be able to:

-- understand the concept of rhetoric and its elements. - recognize the role of rhetoric in comprehending the miracles of the Holy Qur'an. - develop rhetorical skills for analyzing literary texts. - critically analyze and evaluate rhetorical methods.
+- understand the concept of rhetoric and its elements.

+- recognize the role of rhetoric in comprehending the miracles of the

+Holy Qur'an.

+- develop rhetorical skills for analyzing literary texts.

+- critically analyze and evaluate rhetorical methods.

+Course Co ntent:

-- 1. Introduction to rhetoric and eloquence
+.
+Introduction to rhetoric and eloquence

 - The term rhetoric and eloquence

 - Types of rhetoric and eloquence

-- The emergence of rhetoric and its various schools
+The emergence of rhetoric and its various schools

+The emergence of metorie and his various sensors

-- The impact of the Qur'an on rhetoric development and its principles
+- The impact of the Qur'an on rhetoric development

+and its principles

-- 2. Semantics and Its Branches
+2. Semantics and Its Branches

-- The Concept of Semantics and Its Types
+The Concept of Semantics and Its Types

 - Linguistic Division

 - The Conditions of the Predicate

 - The Predicate and Its States